Ghislaine Maxwell: Arrest and indictment

-Maxwell's attorney reiterated her request for bail on 18 December 2020, and proposed that Maxwell reside with a friend in New York City while under 24-hour surveillance as she awaited trial.
-Her husband, Scott Borgerson, made a secured offer of US$22 million to guarantee her presence at future appearances.
-On 28 December 2020, a further request for bail was again rejected by the judge.
+Maxwell's lawyer reiterated her request for bail on 18 December 2020, and proposed she reside with a friend in New York City while under 24-hour surveillance as she awaited trial.
+Her then-husband, Scott Borgerson, made a secured offer of US$22 million to guarantee her presence at future appearances.
+On 28 December 2020, her second request for bail was denied by the judge.
 Maxwell's bail request was opposed by her alleged victim Annie Farmer.

-On 19 January 2021, a court hearing was disrupted by believers in QAnon – who believe Maxwell to be working in cohort with a cabal of child-sacrificing Satanist liberal elites who traffic children for sex – as the proceedings were illegally livestreamed to YouTube.
+On 19 January 2021, a court hearing was disrupted by QAnon followers – who believe Maxwell was working in cohort with a cabal of child-sacrificing Satanist liberal elites who traffic children for sex – as the proceedings were illegally livestreamed to YouTube.
 On 26 January 2021, a motion by Maxwell's lawyers challenged her grand jury indictment, claiming that it did not reflect the ethnic diversity of the jurisdiction in which the violations of the law were alleged to have occurred.

 On 29 March 2021, US prosecutors added new charges of sex trafficking a minor and sex trafficking conspiracy, alleging that Maxwell was involved in grooming a fourth girl, aged 14, to engage in sexual acts with Epstein between 2001 and 2004 at his residence in Palm Beach.
 Maxwell pleaded not guilty to the additional charges; she faced six counts that included sex trafficking of a minor and sex trafficking conspiracy, in addition to two counts of perjury.

-Maxwell's lawyers regularly protested about the conditions of her confinement, which included being kept awake by a light shone in her eyes every fifteen minutes to deter the chances of her committing suicide, and being denied a sleep mask.
-One, David Markus, protested, "There's no evidence she's suicidal.
-They're doing it because Jeffrey Epstein died on their watch", and "She's not Jeffrey Epstein, this isn't right".
-She had, as of November 2021, spent more than 500 days in solitary confinement.
+Maxwell's lawyers regularly protested the conditions of her confinement and claimed that her sleep was disturbed by a light shone in her eyes every fifteen minutes to deter the chances of her committing suicide, and that she was denied a sleep mask.
+Defence lawyers denied that she was suicidal and accused the Bureau of Prisons of overcompensating for the death of Jeffrey Epstein.
+In a Twitter post, her family said that Maxwell had, as of November 2021, spent more than 500 days in solitary confinement in the period preceding her trial.